Selling A House With Termite Damage in Harlingen, TX

 Selling With A Real Estate Agent Vs. Cash Buyer

-Choosing between selling with a real estate agent or selling directly to a cash buyer largely depends on your goals, timeline and the condition of your home.
+Choosing between selling with a real estate agent or selling directly to a cash buyer largely depends on your goals, timeline, and the condition of your home.
 Each option comes with its own advantages and trade-offs, especially when termite damage is involved.

 Selling with a real estate agent